seay28/datasharingframework.github.io/docs/src/stable/maintain/install.md

 ::: warning Member of existing networks
 If you are part of an existing network (e.g. the German MII), please install the appropriate DSF version.
-For the MII and NUM this is currently [DSF 0.9.x](/oldstable).
+For the production environment of MII and NUM this is currently [DSF 0.9.x](/oldstable).
 :::